 - appointment of competent persons

 - testing the product or service

 - release, delivery and post-delivery activities

-Next, 8.5.2 requires you to identify and trace the product and service you deliver.
+In this clause, you are required to identify and trace the product and service you deliver.
 Then you’ll need to check the status of product or service (for instance, does it pass or fail), to ensure that you deliver acceptable product to the customer.

 Fifth, 8.5.5 talks about having post-delivery activities to ensure that the customer is well supported.
 For example here at Mango we have processes for the implementation of our software at the customer’s site.
 This implementation process includes setup, customisation and training.
 Once implementation is complete, we then support the customer with FAQs, a Support module, videos, webinars and guidance documents.

-Finally, 8.5.6 has you manage change.
+Finally, you must manage change.
 How you change your product or service can happen in a myriad of ways, and here at Mango we have a multitude of processes for managing such change.
 Things like: